About the Digital Open Door

 Our XM Scientists have developed a special dashboard for this XM Solution.
 This dashboard gives an overview of the results, and is ready to share as soon as you have collected data.
 The pages of the dashboard and the data included will depend on the type of assessment you chose and whether you have decided to give respondents an option for follow-up.

-- Return to the Overview tab.
+- Navigate to the Analyze section.

-- Click View Dashboard to enter the dashboard.
+- Click View Dashboard.

 - Scroll through the widgets and select pages to the left to see your data.